bparanj/coding-skill/_posts/2019-07-11-in-person-interview-tips.md

 ## How to Succeed

 So now we know what they're looking for.
 How are you going to succeed?
 It's okay to question your interviewer.
-It's not a one-way street.
+The interview is a two-way street.
+You are interviewing the company as much as they are interviewing you.
+An interview should be a conversation about what you enjoy in a software project, in a team, in a manager as well as what you find problematic.
 You can and you should ask questions.

+It should be a chance for you to talk about how you approach both technical and people problems.
+How you balance trade offs, and how you deal with things that don’t go your way.

+You should be able to defend your choice of technology but you should also know it well enough to be able to talk about its flaws or when it isn’t a good fit.
+You should be able to ask about the company’s processes, how they manage teams, how they resolve conflict and how they reward success.

 ### Frame the Problem